MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 > [!IMPORTANT]
 > Currently, AI Builder provides limited support for backup and restore.

-A system administrator or delegated admin user can use the standard capabilities described in the [Backup and restore instances](https://docs.microsoft.com/dynamics365/customer-engagement/admin/backup-restore-instances) topic.
+A system administrator or delegated admin user can use the standard capabilities described in [Backup and restore instances](https://docs.microsoft.com/dynamics365/customer-engagement/admin/backup-restore-instances).

 After a restore operation, they must manually retrain and republish existing models to make them available again.
 For more information, go to [Retrain and republish existing models](manage-model.md#retrain-and-republish-existing-models).